By the end of this section, you will be able to:

 A planet will transit its star only if Earth lies in the plane of the planet’s orbit.
 If the planets in other systems do not have orbits in the same plane, we are unlikely to see multiple transiting objects.
 Also, as we have noted before, Kepler was sensitive only to planets with orbital periods less than about 4 years.
 What we expect from Kepler data, then, is evidence of coplanar planetary systems confined to what would be the realm of the terrestrial planets in our solar system.

-By 2022, astronomers gathered data on over 800 such exoplanet systems.
+By July 2022, astronomers gathered data on more than 825 such exoplanet systems.
 Many have only two known planets, but a few have as many as five, and one has eight (the same number of planets as our own solar system).
 For the most part, these are very compact systems with most of their planets closer to their star than Mercury is to the Sun.
 The figure below shows one of the largest exoplanet systems: that of the star called Kepler-62 (Figure 21.26).
 Our solar system is shown to the same scale, for comparison (note that the Kepler-62 planets are drawn with artistic license; we have no detailed images of any exoplanets).

 All but one of the planets in the K-62 system are larger than Earth.
 These are super-Earths, and one of them (62d) is in the size range of a mini-Neptune, where it is likely to be largely gaseous.
 The smallest planet in this system is about the size of Mars.
 The three inner planets orbit very close to their star, and only the outer two have orbits larger than Mercury in our system.
 The green areas represent each star’s “habitable zone,” which is the distance from the star where we calculate that surface temperatures would be consistent with liquid water.
 The Kepler-62 habitable zone is much smaller than that of the Sun because the star is intrinsically fainter.